Smartskills Logo

 • Run the installer using sudo /bin/bash setup.sh (you will need to type your mac password to authorize).

 Installs ngrok to /usr/local/bin/ngrok and creates a launchd file /Library/LaunchDaemons/com.ngrok.onstartup.plist to run ngrok as a daemon at boot.
-It also builds a file called /usr/local/bin/.config/ngrok/ngrok.yml with your configuration.
+It also builds a file called /usr/local/bin/.ngrok2/ngrok.yml with your configuration.
 Finally, it creates the /usr/local/bin/ngrok_updater.sh auto-updater file that refreshes your tunnel details when you reboot.

 Windows